-Forty-five Quarterfinalists each performed a 40-minute recital in either Berlin or New York and completed a ten-minute interview with noted arts journalist, Eric Friesen.
-The recitals and interviews were video recorded and taken to the Banff Centre for Arts and Creativity last month where the First Jury met and selected ten pianists to advance to the Semifinals in Calgary.
+Each Quarterfinalist performed a 40-minute recital in either Frankfurt or New York and completed a ten-minute interview with Catherine McClellend, Honens’ Director, Artistic Planning.
+The recitals and interviews were video recorded and reviewed by the First Jury, who selected the following ten pianists to advance to the Semifinals in Calgary.

 The Semifinalists are: